What is Person Centred Practice?

-Person-Centred Practice (PCP) aims to ensure that:
+Person Centred Practice aims to ensure that:

-- clients autonomy is safeguarded
+- client’s autonomy is safeguarded

 - service provision enhances quality of life